 This manual is intended to provide the users an overview of practical aspects related to WirelessHART technology.
-It provides detailed description of factors to consider when designing WirelessHART networks, along with features offered by the AWIN GW100 gateway to assist in evaluating network design.
-Moreover, the gateway provides information on the functionalities offered by the gateway through its web interface which can be used to configure a WirelessHART network.
+It provides detailed description of factors to consider when designing WirelessHART networks, along with features offered by the AWIN GW100 rev.2 gateway to assist in evaluating network design.
+Moreover, this user manual provides information on the functionalities offered by the gateway through its web interface which can be used to configure a WirelessHART network.
 Towards the end, some tips are provided to assist in network and device troubleshooting.

 Note.
-For detailed description of the new functionalities, the fixed problems, and the known problems in a firmware release of AWIN GW100, refer to Release Notes (3BNP102932).
+For detailed description of the new functionalities, the fixed problems, and the known problems in a firmware release of AWIN GW100 rev.2, refer to Release Note (3BNP102992).